 General Partnerships are less formal than corporations and limited liability companies.
 They are governed by the agreement of the partners usually pursuant to a written partnership agreement prepared by a San Diego partnership lawyer.
 While it is common for partners to enter into partnerships pursuant to oral agreements, it is not advisable.
 See "Why Oral Partnerships Are a Bad Idea".
 Partnership agreements allow for maximum flexibility in governance of the company including maintaining the ability to allocate profits and losses to the partners as they see fit (except that tax implications should always be considered where special allocations exist).
 There are no formal requirements under the California law.
 The partners do not need to file paperwork with the California Secretary of State as is required when forming a corporation or limited liability company.
 However, the company is still required to comply with regulations governing businesses in general.
 Partnerships are not free to ignore licensing requirements, labor laws, sales taxes, OSHA work safety regulations and other state and federal laws.

 The partners in a general partnership are taxed individually based on their distributive share of the business' profits and losses which is reported on the Federal income tax return.
 With flow through taxation, the partners do not need to worry about the double taxation associated with corporations.
 However, partnerships are required to file Form 1065 Return on Partnership Income except that Federal law exempts small partnerships (10 domestic, individual partners or less) from the need to file partnership tax returns.
 California does not have an equivalent exemption which means that all partnerships in California are required to file "partnership tax returns".

-If you have questions about forming a General Partnership, please contact San Diego Corporate Lawyer Donald R. Oder at (888) 900-9002.
+If you have questions about forming a partnership or another formal business entity, please contact San Diego Partnership Attorney Donald R. Oder at (888) 900-9002.